-An investment in our securities involves a high degree of risk.
-You should carefully consider the risks and uncertainties described below and the other information contained in this prospectus before making an investment decision regarding our Class A common stock.
-Our business, financial condition, results of operations or prospects could be materially and adversely affected if any of these risks, as well as other risks not currently known to us or that we currently consider immaterial, occur; as a result, the market price of our Class A common stock could decline, and you could lose all or part of your investment.
-This prospectus also contains forward-looking statements that involve risks and uncertainties.
+Our business is subject to numerous risks.
+You should carefully consider the risks and uncertainties described below and the other information in this Annual Report on Form 10-K before making an investment decision regarding our Class A common stock.
+Our business, financial condition, results of operations or prospects could be materially and adversely affected if any of these risks occurs, and as a result, the market price of our Class A common stock could decline, and you could lose all or part of your investment.
+This Annual Report on Form 10-K also contains forward-looking statements that involve risks and uncertainties.
 See "Cautionary Note Regarding Forward-Looking Statements."
 Our actual results could differ materially and adversely from those anticipated in these forward-looking statements as a result of certain factors, including those set forth below.